administer03/face-recognition-with-fastapi/README.md

 Then, move the generated files, name "localhost-key.pem" and "localhost.pem", to the "certs" folder.

 > [!Note]
-> In this case, the certificate is generated for the localhost only.
+> In this testing, the certificate is generated for the localhost only.

 ## Run the FastAPI server
 ```